NewSpectrum/nsdev-apple-shortcuts/templates/Photos/photos.README.md

 ### *Photos* vs *Files*

-Put simply, an image file in your iCloud drive is not the same as one in your Photo library- even if they're literally the same image.
+Put simply, an image file in your iCloud Drive is not the same as one in your Photo library- even if they're literally the same image.
 I know that might sound a little confusing, so I'll explain...

 The reason the two aforementioned "identical" images are not *actually* the same is because they're imaginary and don't really exist.